 As far as Tokyo scams go, this one is really on the low end.
 The scammer dresses as a monk and stands outside a train station or other public place, begging bowl held out.
 Sometimes they approach tourists, pressing a cheap plastic charm into their hands and asking for a “donation.”

 In Japan, real monks do not beg in public.
 Japanese people donate money directly to temples, so anyone you see dressed as a monk begging for money is a scam artist.
 When the police approach these people, they usually claim to be cos-players or actors.

 Still, they aren’t as bad as some of the other Tokyo scams on this list.
 If you want, give them 100 yen and pose for a picture.
 No one back home has to know that they aren’t real monks.

 The 500 Won/Yen Coin Swap

 This scam dates back to the 1990s.
-Back then, the Korean 500 won coin (top) and the old Japanese 500 yen coin (new version on the bottom) were exactly the same size, made of the same alloy, and were almost the same weight.
+Back then, the Korean 500 won coin (bottom) and the old Japanese 500 yen coin (new version on top) were exactly the same size, made of the same alloy, and were almost the same weight.
 The only difference is the value–the 500 won coin is only worth about a tenth of the value of a 500 yen coin.
 Although the coins were easy to tell apart by looking at them, vending machines weren’t so discriminating.
 In the 90s, one of the more common Tokyo scams was to use 500 won coins on vending machines, getting both a drink and a tidy profit in change.